 - Limit the number of touches before the ball is returned

-Another key takeaway that is often forgotten is that instructions & guidance are constraints.
-So the amount, timing, & what’s said matters.
-Words can be used to educate their attention & intention, which undoubtedly shapes how they interact with the world.
-It’s important to remember the athletes perceive invitations based on their own action capabilities, so their insight for practice design is very helpful.
+Another key takeaway that is often forgotten is that instructions and guidance are constraints.
+So the amount, timing, and what is said are impactful.
+Words can be used to educate their attention and intention, which undoubtedly shapes how they interact with the world.
+It’s important to remember that the athletes perceive invitations based on their own action capabilities, so their insight for practice design is very helpful.
 Including the athlete’s ideas in training is a simple shift towards a more athlete-centered approach.

 In conclusion, movement practice can essentially be viewed as a ‘search process’ where the athlete will interact with the contextual problems found in their environment and aim to explore, discover, and ultimately exploit, various ways to organize perceptions, intentions, & actions to solve them.

 Co-Director of Education

 - Araujo, D., Davids, K., & Hristovski, R. The ecological dynamics of decision making in sport.
 Psychology of Sport and Exercise, 2006.